 Stable isotope mediated glycan quantification can be performed by spiking isotope enriched standards into the sample or by labeling the entire glycan mixture with a heavy-isotope labeled tag.

 1. Stable isotope labeled tags

 Due to a lack of heavy-isotope labeled glycan standards, heavy-isotope based strategies for glycan quantification were mainly focused on the incorporation of stable isotope labeled tags into the glycan samples for differential quantitative glycan analysis.
 An effective method is to permethylate glycans using different isotopically labeled methyl iodide reagents.
-This method has been expanded using singly, doubly, and triply deuteriated methyl iodide agent, thus allowing tetraplexing.
-This procedure has been used to analyze N-linked glycans released from various mixtures of glycoproteins.
+This method expanded using singly, doubly, and triply deuteriated methyl iodide agent, thus allowed tetraplexing.
+This procedure enables to analyze N-linked glycans released from various mixtures of glycoproteins.

 Figure 1.
 Representation of multiplexed comparative glycomic mapping through permethylation using stable isotopic methyl iodide reagents

 2. Absolute glycan quantification using stable isotope glycan as internal standards

 The significant mass increment of the isotopically labeled standard over the natural compound gives rise to a clear separation of the isotopic profiles of analyte and the standard which is pivotal for glycan quantification.
 The arrangement of stable-isotope labeled glycans as internal standards allow the absolute quantification of even low abundant glycan markers in complex mixtures.
 It is important as well for the development of absolute quantification of glycans as clinical biomarkers.

 Figure 2.
 Quantitative MALDI-TOF MS spectra of IgG1 glycan profile in the presence of stable isotope labelled internal N-glycan standards (marked with an asterisk)1